chochain/eforth/README.md

 * CC 20231011: Review
   > Since the original intention of having a pre-compiled ROM dictionary still end up in C++ static initialization run before main(), moved dictionary compilation into dict_compile as function calls gives a little more debugging control and opportunity for fine tuning.
   > LAMBDA_OK option was originally intended for full VM implementation but 2x slower.
 Dropped to reduce source clutter.
-* CC 20240308: Refactor for multi-platform
+* CC 20240308: Refactor for multi-platform, adopt dynamic vectors
   > To support cross-platform, i.g.
 WIN32, Arduino/ESP, Linux, and WASM, there were many conditional compilation branches which make the code really messy.
-  + Separate cross-platform and configuation into ~/src/config.h
+  + Separate cross-platform and configuration into ~/src/config.h
   + Separate platform specific code into ~/platform/*.cpp
   + add include opcode for Forth script loading